-Beginning in Fall 2015, highly qualified incoming freshman Computer Science students will be placed in a special Scholars track of the Computer Science curriculum.
+Highly qualified incoming freshman Computer Science students will be placed in a special Scholars track of the Computer Science curriculum.
 The Scholars track will consist of the same sequence of required courses that comprise the standard track, but the courses will be taught with a higher level of academic rigor, including programming assignments that are significantly more challenging for these highly qualified students.
 The pace of the courses will be accelerated as the students will more quickly grasp the programming concepts, leaving more time for enrichment topics, outside speakers, student presentations on topics of interest, etc. For the pilot program, the Scholars sequence will include four courses (Programming Fundamentals I and II, Introduction to Data Structures, and Discrete Mathematics).
 If the pilot is successful, the faculty will consider expansion of the Scholars sequence to include Advanced Data Structures, Software Design Methods, and the capstone Software Engineering course.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice:

 The B.S.
 Degree Program in Computer Science prepares students to become life-long learners and successful professionals in the field by achieving these fundamental objectives: